Hannan2004/RAG_N_ROLL/README.md

-# 🌐 International Business Setup Assistant
+# 🌐 BizEase - International Business Setup Assistant

 The International Business Setup Assistant is an AI-driven Streamlit application designed to assist users in establishing businesses internationally.
 By leveraging Snowflake's Snowpark and Cortex integration alongside a Mistral Large Language Model, this app delivers accurate, actionable, and context-aware business guidance.